 To-do list for this site

 How did you get in here?
 How did you get inside the sausage factory?
-Watch your fingers.
+Watch out for your fingers.

 Things I am doing to spruce this place up as part of yak shaving my academic writing workflow.